 U.S. Department of Energy (DOE) Better Buildings, Better Plants Challenge provide transparency around their market-leading strategies, actions, and results to help other organizations replicate their success.
 To date, over 40 leading industrial organizations have stepped up to the Better Buildings, Better Plants Challenge.
 The DOE Better Buildings, Better Plants partners have saved more than $5.3 billion in cumulative energy costs, representing approximately 12% of the U.S. manufacturing energy footprint.

 WEConnect International certifies and connects women-owned businesses to global, corporate buyers.

-A coalition of companies that agree to include measurement of hydrofluorocarbons (HFCs) in their GHG accounting and reduce emissions of short-lived climate pollutants (SLCPs).
-We also engage stakeholders in supply chains to reduce SLCPs, promote best practices and showcase successful efforts.
+We Mean Business: Commitment to Reduce Short-Lived Pollutant Emissions is a coalition of companies that agree to include measurement of HFCs in their GHG accounting and reduce emissions of short-lived climate pollutants (SLCPs).
+We also engage stakeholders in supply chains to reduce SLCPs, promote best practices, and showcase successful efforts.

-Leading businesses recognize the opportunity – and the imperative – to be part of the zero-carbon transition.
-By setting bold, ‘science-based’ emissions reduction targets, companies can future-proof growth by ensuring their plans for carbon reduction meet the level of ambition needed to limit the increase in global average temperature in line with the goals of the Paris Agreement.
+We Mean Business: Adopt a Science-Based Emissions Reduction Target leads businesses to recognize the opportunity – and the imperative – to be part of the zero-carbon transition.
+By setting bold, science-based emissions reduction targets, companies can futureproof growth by ensuring their plans for carbon reduction meet the level of ambition needed to limit the increase in global average temperature in line with the goals of the Paris Agreement.